trevornei/kata-machine/src/day1/DAYONENOTES.md

 Definition: if the runtime execution is said to grow linearly, based on the data size of the input.
 There is a direct and proportional relationship to the size of the input and the time it takes to execute that input.
 Example: A simple loop over an array that the runtime grows proportionally to the number of indeces in the array.

+### End of Arrays & Data Structures.

+### Start of Arrays Q&A:
+Traditonal Arrays: (Static Arrays & Trad)
+There are no array methods.
+Very old school languages - THERE IS NOT EVEN A .LENGTH (((WHOAAAAA))) Instead you would have to pass the length PUS a pointer to the begining of your array.

+C Programs: any entry point is the above.

+# Time Stamp: 56 seconds.